sfoster/todomvc/architecture-examples/reducers/readme.md

 Reducers allow you to process streams of data in real time by using and transforming processing functions.
 You don't have to create a bunch of interim array containers for that data, because your functions react to it *as it streams in*.

-There are a bunch of happy side-effects to this approach as well:
+There are a bunch of happy side-effects to this approach:

-* You don't need to do data-binding.
+* You don't need to do data-binding, ever.
 Since you're mapping and filtering from the same live stream, everything stays in sync automatically.
 * You don't need to allocate memory to store your data if you don't want to.
 Your program reacts to the data as it streams in.

 ## Install